llafitte007/cocoreact/README.md

 All components & descriptions :

-- Auth : a complete auth system (context, provider, hook) to manage an auth token based with your personnal auth service.
+- Auth : a complete auth system (context, provider, hook) to manage an auth token based with your personal auth service.
-- ErrorBoundary : an error boundary to catch error and display your sepcified component.
+- ErrorBoundary : an error boundary to catch error and display your specified component.
-- Form : display all form field using core/form options, and manage submit using core/message.
+- Form : display all form field using core/form options, and manage submit using core/message (*).
 - Notification : a notification system (widget, context, provider, hook) to easy display different types of notification.
-- Table : display all table field using core/table options.
+- Table : display all table field using core/table options (*).
-- TableOData : display an odata table using core/odata options and manage column order & filter and pagination.
+- TableOData : display an odata table using core/odata options and manage column order & filter and pagination (*).
 - Theme : a complete theme system (context, provider, hook) to use and hot swap your app theming.

-A set of form and table widget to quickly start dev of your app.
+*\*a set of form and table widget to quickly start dev of your app.*

 ### License MIT ©